Last updated on December 19, 2025

 Urza, Lord High Artificer | Illustration by Grzegorz Rutkowski

-I had my Fourth Edition Apprentice Wizard in storage for a long time, but I’ve found myself sleeving it up again with the high-powered artifacts synergies released in The Brothers’ War and its Commander decks.
+Blue ramp is a very particular form of ramping, often restricted to stuff blue does best like casting many instants and sorceries, or using artifacts.
+I had my Fourth Edition Apprentice Wizard in storage for a long time, but Iโ€™ve found myself sleeving it up again with the high-powered artifact synergies released in The Brothersโ€™ War and the BRO Commander decks.

 None of these blue ramp spells are exactly Llanowar Elves or Rampant Growth, but as EDH speeds up it gets harder and harder to cast your big mana spells before the game is lost.
 The answers to that are interaction or ramp.
 Ramping a bit harder might fit your plan better, especially in mono-blue where bounce and counterspells are your typical interactive tools.